Supervised Score-Based Modeling by Gradient Boosting: Experiment

 \subsection{Regression}

 We further evaluate our model on 10 UCI regression tasks \cite{dua2017uci}.
 We employ the same experimental settings as those used in the CARD model \cite{han2022card}.
-We compare our model with NGboost, CARD, DBT, and several Bayesian neural network frameworks considered in \cite{han2022card}, including MC Dropout \cite{gal2016dropout}, Deep Ensembles \cite{lakshminarayanan2017simple}, and GCDS \cite{zhou2023deep}.
+We compare our model with NGboost \cite{duan2020ngboost}, CARD \cite{han2022card}, DBT \cite{han2024diffusion}, non-probabilistic GBM models, including CatBoost \cite{prokhorenkova2018catboost} and XGBoost \cite{chen2016xgboost}, and GCDS \cite{zhou2023deep}.
 The experiment results with RMSE are shown in Table \ref{tab:rmse_uci}.
 It is noticed that SSM outperforms existing approaches in RMSE.
 SSM (L2) obtains the best results in 8 out of 10 datasets.
 Although the RMSE of SSM (L1) is larger, it has a smaller standard deviation, which means the network is more stable.
 In addition, probabilistic models such as CARD predict the probability of distribution, while SSM predicts the points directly.
 This also leads to a lower standard deviation of SSM on most tasks.